worldflora/wfo-docs/docs/concepts.md

 1. __illegitimate__ - can't be used as accepted name in taxonomy as accepted name.
 1. __later_homonym__ - can't be used as accepted name in taxonomy as accepted name.
 1. __superfluous__ - can't be used as accepted name in taxonomy as accepted name.
-1. __conserved__ - a later homonym that has been explicitly flagged as available for use under the code.
+1. __conserved__ - a later homonym that has been explicitly flagged as available for use under the Code.
 1. __rejected__ - can't be used as accepted name in taxonomy as accepted name.
 1. __sanctioned__ - fungi specific version of conserved
 2. __orthovar__ - short for orthographical variant.
 Can't be an accepted name.